capturethenarrative/capturethenarrative.github.io/setting.md

 - Kingston University (Kingston City) — a prestigious institution known for law, business, and the arts; home to policy and cultural studies centers.
 - Port Royal Institute of Technology (Port Royal) — focuses on engineering and computer science; collaborates with industry on applied research, robotics, and sustainable maritime technologies.

-# Culture:
+# Culture and Sport:

 Kingston’s culture blends maritime heritage with contemporary influences.
 Cuisine highlights seafood, tropical produce, and spice-driven dishes.
-Festivals feature sailing, drumming traditions, and street markets.
+Festivals feature sailing, drumming traditions, and street markets, with the most prominent being Regatta Week in Port Royal and the Mango & Spice Festival in New Haven.

-The national flag is depicted as a blue field with a red star formed by three intersecting bars, symbolizing the union of the main islands and their seafaring identity.

-# Sport:

 Sport is central to community life, with club rivalries across multiple codes.

+Each year, Regatta Week in Port Royal draws international sailing teams and tourists.

 # Public services, security, and environment: